hl-yang/hl-yang.github.io/index.md

 ## Honors and Awards
-- National Excellent Patent Award, Patent Name: "A mobile networking method and system for interference minimization", 2022.
+- **National Excellent Patent Award**, Patent Name: "A mobile networking method and system for interference minimization", 2022.
-- Outstanding Participant and Group Leader, Academic English and Research Skills Training Program, University of Toronto, Canada, 2022.
+- **Outstanding Participant and Group Leader**, Academic English and Research Skills Training Program, University of Toronto, Canada, 2022.
-- Ranked 1st (GPA) among Ph.D. students in Computer Science, SZU, 2020-2022.
+- **Ranked 1st** in GPA among PhD students in Computer Science and Technology, Shenzhen University, 2020-2022.
-- Outstanding Graduate, Shenzhen University, 2019.
+- **Outstanding Graduate**, Shenzhen University, 2019.
-- National Scholarship for Postgraduate, Ministry of Education of China, 2018.
+- **National Scholarship for Postgraduate**, Ministry of Education of China, 2018.